-For instance, let’s say the hospital records show that it has $1 million of inventory, but in reality, the hospital only has $900,000 worth of product.
+Let’s say, for instance, the hospital records show that it has $1 million worth of inventory, but in reality, the hospital only has $900,000 worth of product.
 The hospital would suffer an immediate loss of $100,000.
-In order to recoup this expense, the hospital would need to generate an additional $2 million in patient revenue to offset this loss.
+In order to recoup this expense, the hospital would need to generate an additional $2 million in patient revenue to offset the loss.

 1. Plan

-Planning helps streamline the stocking and ordering processes across the organization.
+Planning streamlines the stocking and ordering process across the organization.
 Although often overlooked, pre-inventory processes like planning and preparation are critical to ensuring accurate inventory counts and reducing duplication.
 During the planning process, leaders should determine:

 - Where inventory counts will occur,